VBScript: Language features

+The VBScript language is modeled on classic Visual Basic.
+Notable features include:

 A "procedure" is the main construct in VBScript for separating code into smaller modules.
 VBScript distinguishes between a function, which can return a result in an assignment statement, and a subroutine, which cannot.
 Parameters are positional, and can be passed by value or by reference.

 Control structures include the usual iterative and conditional Do Loops, If-Then-Else statements, and Case statements, with some more complex variants, such as ElseIf and nested control structures.